microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 1. An Azure Account with the ability to create an Azure Synapse Workspace.
 2. A Power BI Pro or Premium account to host Power BI reports.
+3. Please note that you can run only one deployment at a given point of time and need to wait for the completion.
+You should not run multiple deployments in parallel as that will cause deployment failures.
+4. Please ensure selection of correct region where desired Azure Services are available.
+In case certain services are not available, deployment may fail.
+Please refer to https://azure.microsoft.com/en-us/global-infrastructure/services/?products=all for understanding target services availablity.
+5. Please ensure that in environment code, you don't use any special characters.
+Use environment code as only lowercase alphabets, and unique in your environment.

 > **Note:** Please log in to Azure and Power BI using the same credentials.